Jasonthefirst/rosnoetic_panda_developercontainer/README.md

+# This repository will not be maintained anymore.
+Please find the new maintained repository at: https://gitlab.fristerspace.de/demian/rosnoetic_panda_developercontainer

 # ROSNoeticStandardContainer

 This is a visual studio code development container with ros noetic installed to control a Franka Panda Robot in a simulation and real environment.